-Some Member States have already submitted their draft recovery and resilience plans, and the Commission is discussing these draft plans with them to make sure that the 'renovate' component is correctly addressed and that it corresponds to the submitted national long-term renovation strategies.
-Information provided in the national long-term renovation strategies, the national energy and climate plans (NECPs) and the draft plans should be consistent and complement each other so that the Commission has a complete picture of national policies towards achieving a decarbonised building stock.
+As of October 2021, 22 Member States have already submitted their recovery and resilience plans, and the Commission has been very active in discussing the draft plans with them to make sure that the 'renovate' component is correctly addressed and that it corresponds to the submitted national long-term renovation strategies.
+The Commission has paid special attention to ensure that information provided in the national long-term renovation strategies, the national energy and climate plans (NECPs21) and the plans are consistent, complement each other so that national policies achieve a decarbonised building stock.